jasonrichardsmith/sentry/README.md

 ### Limits

-Limits will insure all pods have limits for cpu and memory set and are within the range you provide.
+Limits will ensure all pods have limits for cpu and memory set and are within the range you provide.

 ```yaml
 limits: